AMC Theatres: History

-AMC Theatres was founded in 1920 by Maurice, William, Irvin, Edward, and Barney Dubinsky, sons of Russian-Jewish immigrants Simon and Sarah Dubinsky.
+AMC Theatres was founded in 1920 by Maurice, William, Irvin, Edward, and Barney Dubinsky, sons of Polish-Jewish immigrants Simon and Sarah Dubinsky from the village Białogródka (now in Ukraine).
 The Dubinsky brothers had been traveling the Midwest performing melodramas and tent shows with actress Jeanne Eagels.
 They purchased the Regent Theatre on 12th Street between Walnut and Grand in downtown Kansas City, Missouri.
 Maurice, the oldest brother, died in 1929, and Barney left the company in 1936 after being injured in an auto accident.
 Edward, the youngest brother, eventually changed his last name to Durwood, and the company they formed eventually became known as Durwood Theatres, after a legal fight with his brothers.
-The chain also had theaters in St. Joseph and Jefferson City, Missouri and Leavenworth and Topeka, Kansas.
+The chain also had theaters in St. Joseph and Jefferson City, Missouri, and Leavenworth and Topeka, Kansas.

 When Edward's son Stanley left the U.S. Air Force after World War II, he joined the company in 1945.
 He persuaded his father to build drive-in theaters in St. Joseph, Jefferson City, and Leavenworth.
 In 1947 they expanded further with the acquisition of the Liberty Theater in downtown Kansas City which they remodeled and renamed the Roxy.
 They won an antitrust suit to enable them to show first-run product at the Roxy and went on to acquire all of the downtown cinemas in Kansas City including The Empire Theater, the Capri Theatre, the Midland Theatre and the Paramount Theatre.

-In 1961, after Ed died, Stanley took control of Durwood Theatres, a small ten-theatre chain.
+In 1961, after Ed died, Stanley took control of Durwood Theatres, a small ten-theater chain.
 With an interstate planned around Kansas City, Durwood looked to sites outside downtown and acquired two sites at a shopping center on Kansas City's Ward Parkway to build a 700-seat theater.
 As the sites could not be combined, they opened two theaters side-by-side as the Parkway Twin Theatre in 1963.
 This was the company's first foray into using the multiplex model.
-According to Variety, Stanley Durwood later claimed in 1962 that he "was standing in the lobby of his 600-seat Roxy in Kansas City mulling over its poor grosses, when he realized he could double his box office by adding a second screen and still operate with the same size staff."
+According to Variety, Stanley Durwood later claimed in 1962 that he "was standing in the lobby of his 600-seat Roxy in Kansas City mulling over its poor grosses, when he realized he could double his box office by adding a second screen and still operate with the same size staff".